shubhamsaini254/kafka/SCRAM_Security/Readme.md

 Though SCRAM provides additional security against eavesdropping, it is recommended to use SCRAM over a secure communications channel (i.e. TLS).

 ### About This Directory
-This Directory contains SCRAM Security in Apache Kafka
+This Directory contains SCRAM Security in Apache Kafka.
+We use SCRAM for Authentication Machanism for clients to server.